-A water balance model has been developed in GoldSim to determine timing for the long-term water management strategy for the Project.
-The model has been designed and configured to simulate the operation of the existing PL 1037 water management system (as detailed in Figure 4.1) with the ability to add in additional water management infrastructure as/if required due to the increased water production forecasts (i.e., PL 1037 plus PL 445 and PL 209 water production forecast).
+A water balance model has been developed in GoldSim to determine timing for the long-term water management strategy for ATP 2059.
+The model has been designed and configured to simulate the operation of the existing PL 1037 water management system (as detailed in Figure 4.1) with the ability to add in additional water management infrastructure as/if required due to the increased water production forecasts (i.e., PL 1037 plus ATP 2059 water production forecast).
 The model uses:

-- Combined water production forecasts for PL 445, PL 209 and PL 1037 as presented in Figure 4.2 based on the 2022 forecasts. - Existing Project Atlas water storage volumes and surface areas (i.e., Atlas Dams 1 and 2, Brine Tanks 1 and 2, and Lara Dam). - Rainfall and evaporation: based on SILO Data Drill historical rainfall data, Morton's lake and wet evaporation data and dam surface area. - Dust suppression: based on 0.1 ML/d which is reduced by 50% if a daily rain event of 5 to 10 mm occurs and by 100% if a daily rain event of >10 mm occurs. - Irrigation use: based on irrigation rates of 6 ML/yr/ha for an irrigation area of 105 ha (i.e., centre pivots 1 to 4) which is also reduced by 50% if a daily rain event of 5 to 10 mm occurs and by 100% if a daily rain event of >10 mm occurs.
+- Combined water production forecasts for PL 1037 and ATP 2059 as presented in Figure 4.2 based on the 2022 forecasts. - Existing Project Atlas water storage volumes and surface areas (i.e., Atlas Dams 1 and 2, Brine Tanks 1 and 2, and Lara Dam). - Rainfall and evaporation based on SILO Data Drill historical rainfall data, Morton's lake and wet evaporation data and dam surface area. - Dust suppression based on 0.1 ML/d which is reduced by 50% if a daily rain event of 5-10 mm occurs and by 100% if a daily rain event of >10 mm occurs. - Irrigation use based on irrigation rates of 6 ML/yr/ha for an irrigation area of 105 ha (i.e., centre pivots 1 to 4) which is also reduced by 50% if a daily rain event of 5-10 mm occurs and by 100% if a daily rain event of >10 mm occurs.

-The water balance model uses a probabilistic simulation approach where long-term daily climate data for the region from 1889 to 2021, is disaggregated into 108 continuous climate sequences over the Project lifetime (26 years) (i.e., sequence 1 (S1): 1889 - 1914 inclusive, S2: 1890 - 1915, S3: 1891 - 1916.S108: 1996 - 2021).
-This results in 108 distinct solutions for each time step within the 26-year simulation period, with statistics used to present the results in terms of exceedance percentiles.
+The water balance model uses a probabilistic simulation approach where long-term daily climate data for the region from 1889 to 2021, is disaggregated into 130 continuous climate sequences over the ATP 2059 lifetime (31 years) (i.e., sequence 1 (S1): 1889 - 1919 inclusive, S2: 1890 - 1920, S3: 1891 - 1921.S103: 1991 - 2021).
+This results in 103 distinct solutions for each time step within the 31-year simulation period, with statistics used to present the results in terms of exceedance percentiles.
 For example, P5 represents the 5th percentile of non-exceedance where there is a 5% chance of water volumes being less because of dry climate conditions (or a 95% chance of volumes being greater), P50 represents the 50th or median percentile because of average climate conditions and P95 represents the 95th percentile non-exceedance where there is a 95% chance of water volumes being less because of wet climate conditions (or a 5% chance of volumes being greater).
 This monitors the resilience of the model under different climatic conditions.